 - Reserve an aisle seat.
 If you have to get up and down, you won’t be crawling over other passengers.

 - Giving your baby a bottle or pacifier while taking off and landing will help relieve pressure in the ears.
 Have a sippy cup ready for that toddler.
-I remember a flight when it was just me and (my then) 18 month old son.
+I remember a flight when it was just me and (my then) 18-month-old son.
 I was a tad nervous but he never cried at all.
-I think the plain M&M’s I doled out every once in a while really helped.
+The plain M&M’s I doled out every once in a while really helped.
 Thank you, Jesus!
-Snacks, books and toys (non noise making) work wonders with toddlers and young children.
+Snacks, books, and toys (non-noise-making) really help keep toddlers and young children occupied.